 You sure can!
 I’ve used bottled dressing for this recipe for a simple reason- convenience.
 It allows me to have a quick home-cooked meal on the table even when I don’t have time.
 You can also make a batch of homemade Italian dressing and store it for later.

 You can then use the dressing for this recipe and for your quick salads and many other culinary creations.

 Tips to Make the Baked Italian Chicken

 Ready to give this flavor-packed recipe a try?
 Keep these little tips and tricks in mind to nail the recipe.

-- While the dressing already has enough flavor, you can also toss the asparagus sticks in a bit of salt and pepper before you arrange it onto the baking dish for some extra deliciousness.
+- While the dressing has enough flavor, toss the asparagus in salt and pepper before arranging them onto the baking dish for some extra deliciousness.

-- If you’re planning on adding more veggies into the dish, don’t just add them together with the chicken and asparagus.
-Most veggies take just a few minutes to cook, so you might want to add them to the last 10 minutes of cooking time.
+- If you plan on adding more veggies to the dish, don’t just add them with the chicken and asparagus.
+Most veggies take just a few minutes to cook, so you might want to add them to the last 10 minutes.

-- When arranging your veggies and other ingredients on the dish, make sure you leave just a little bit of space for them to breathe and cook properly.
-Overcrowding can leave your ingredients half-cooked at times- something you don’t want.
+- When arranging your veggies and other ingredients on the dish, leave just a little space for them to breathe and cook properly.
+Overcrowding can sometimes cause your ingredients to only cook halfway - something you don’t want.

-- If you’re adding in more veggies, season them with some salt, garlic powder, and some red pepper flakes if you don’t mind a bit of heat.
+- If you’re adding more veggies, season them with salt, garlic powder, and red pepper flakes if you don’t mind a bit of heat.
 And of course, don’t forget lots of olive oil too!

 Serving Ideas & Suggestions